grafana/agent/docs/sources/flow/reference/cli/run.md

 The comma-separated list of addresses provided in `--cluster.join-addresses` can either be IP addresses with an optional port, or DNS records to lookup.
-The ports on the this list of addreses default to the port used for the HTTP listener if not explicitly provided.
-It’s generally recommended to align the port numbers on as many nodes as possible to simplify the deployment process.
+The ports on the list of addresses default to the port used for the HTTP listener if not explicitly provided.
+We recommend that you align the port numbers on as many nodes as possible to simplify the deployment process.